-With more than 30 million users per day, YouTube is a massive potential channel for any brand.
+With 2 billion monthly logged in users, YouTube is a massive potential marketing channel for any brand.

 However, YouTube SEO strategy for SMEs isn’t about attracting millions of views, it’s about finding the right audience, the one that’s likely to be interested in your content and products.

 In this article, I’ll look at how to optimise YouTube videos for SEO, so that audiences on YouTube and elsewhere are more likely to discover and view your content.

 Like SEO for Google or other search engines, it’s about understanding the factors that help your content to rank, creating content that’s interesting and/or useful for users, and putting in the effort to give it the best chance of ranking.

 Why SMEs should think about SEO for YouTube